top of page

 Year two expanded to a two-day Left Bank exploration, traversing the Médoc's classified growth châteaux.
 This route represents Bordeaux wine aristocracy: the 1855 classification commissioned by Napoleon III, still governing Médoc hierarchy 170 years later.

-In Pauillac, we arranged private access to a classified estate's historic barrel cellars housing wines aging for decades, creating parallel with collectors' long-term stewardship of classic automobiles.
+In Pauillac, we arranged private access to a classified estate's historic barrel cellars housing wines ageing for decades, creating parallel with collectors' long-term stewardship of classic automobiles.
 Both represent commitments extending across generations.

 2024 Rally: Hidden Gems (Pessac-Léognan, Sauternes, Barsac, Entre-Deux-Mers)

 Our third rally emphasised discovery.
-Whilst Pomerol and Médoc attract international attention, Bordeaux's southern sectors offer exceptional wines and scenery with fewer crowds, appealing to collectors who prize insider knowledge over popular destinations.
+Whilst Pomerol and Médoc attract international attention, Bordeaux's southern sectors offer exceptional wines with fewer crowds, appealing to collectors who prize insider knowledge.

-Pessac-Léognan, immediately south of Bordeaux city, hosts Château Haut-Brion, the only non-Médoc estate included in 1855's First Growth classification.
+Pessac-Léognan hosts Château Haut-Brion, the only non-Médoc estate in 1855's First Growth classification.
 The route continued to Sauternes and Barsac, where humid conditions create noble rot, concentrating sugars into the world's finest sweet wines.
 This introduced wine styles beyond dry reds, expanding participants' Bordeaux understanding.
-The Sauternais countryside offers particular beauty: Château d'Yquem crowning its hilltop, morning mists rolling through valleys, autumn colours enriching vineyard rows.
+The Sauternais countryside offers particular beauty: Château d'Yquem crowning its hilltop, morning mists rolling through valleys.

 Exclusive Prize: Your Classic Car Immortalised on Our Wine Label